-BIOL 210 Human Anatomy and Physiology

-A general overview that deals with cell structure and function and physiology, anatomy and physiology of the human body systems.
+BIOL 210 0 Human Anatomy and Physiology and Lab A general ov A general overview that deals with cell structure and function and physiology, anatomy and physiolo and physiology of the human body systems.
 These include cardiovascular, central nervous, respiratory, urinary, digestive, immune, and musculoskeletal systems.
-The course also includes a practical component dealing with basic biological processes and advanced biological assessments.
-Prerequisite: None.
+The course also offers a set of experiments that deal with basic biological processes and advanced bio ological assessments.
+Prerequisite : None.